Brian Doerksen

-Brian Robert Doerksen is a Canadian Christian singer-songwriter and worship leader from Abbotsford, British Columbia.
+Brian Robert Doerksen (November 17, 1965 – July 21, 2026) was a Canadian Christian singer-songwriter and worship leader from Abbotsford, British Columbia.

 Early life

 Doerksen was a member at a local Mennonite Brethren church in British Columbia and graduated from the Mennonite Educational Institute in 1983.
 In his early twenties, he joined the staff of the Langley Vineyard Christian Fellowship and spent several years there as the worship pastor in the late 1980s and early 1990s.

 Musical career

 For many years Doerksen was part of the Vineyard Churches as well as Vineyard Music Group.
-In that context he has been extremely influential in the area of contemporary Christian worship music.
-He was a featured worship leader on many Vineyard worship CDs and has also taught extensively on worship leading and songwriting.
+In that context he was extremely influential in the area of contemporary Christian worship music.
+He was a featured worship leader on many Vineyard worship CDs and also taught extensively on worship leading and songwriting.
 Doerksen's worship recordings are known for their high production values and quality songwriting.

-Notable songs written by Doerksen include: "Refiner's Fire" (1990), "Light the Fire Again" (1994), "Come Now is the Time to Worship" (1998), "Faithful One" (2002), "Hope of the Nations" (2003), and "Today (As For Me and My House)" (2008).
+Notable songs written by Doerksen include: "Faithful One" (1989), "Refiner's Fire" (1990), "Light the Fire Again" (1994), "Come Now is the Time to Worship" (1998), "Hope of the Nations" (2003) and "Today (As for Me and My House)" (2008).
 Some of these songs have been covered by a number of artists including the Oslo Gospel Choir and Phillips, Craig & Dean.

-More recently, Doerksen has been producing worship music through Integrity's Hosanna Music, including his albums You Shine (2002), Today (2004), Live in Europe (2005), Holy God (2006) and It's Time (2008).
+Doerksen later produced worship music through Integrity's Hosanna Music, including his albums You Shine (2002), Today (2004), Live in Europe (2005), Holy God (2006) and It's Time (2008).

-Doerksen received a Gospel Music Association Dove Award in 2003, only the second Canadian to be so honoured.
-He has also won a string of Covenant Awards during his career including four in 2005, among them: Artist of the Year, Praise And Worship Album of the Year and Praise And Worship Song of the Year.
+He received a Gospel Music Association Dove Award in 2003, only the second Canadian to be so honoured.
+He also won a string of Covenant Awards during his career including four in 2005, among them: Artist of the Year, Praise And Worship Album of the Year and Praise And Worship Song of the Year.
 Three more Covenant Awards followed in 2006, and a further six in 2007.
 In 2008 he won a Juno Award for the album Holy God.

 Doerksen collaborated on a musical titled Prodigal God with playwright and worship pastor Christopher Greco.
 The production had its debut performance in February 2010 in Vancouver, before going on tour.